 Many more manuscripts may be discovered but God’s Word does not need to be discovered.
 We have it already.

 The ‘critical text’ is based mainly on the principles of the Westcott and Hort text.
 These were unbiblical principles that ignored the inspiration and preservation of Scripture.
-A summary can be seen in this video which shows you the spirit in which Westcott and Hort went about their work.
+A summary can be seen in this video which shows you the unbelieving spirit in which Westcott and Hort went about their work.

 Singular and plural accuracy

-Of course, there are occasional mistakes, where the English bishops insisted on the use of ‘bishop’ instead of ‘overseer’ 1Tim 3:2 and ‘Easter’ instead of ‘Passover’ Act 12:4, but these are comparatively rare, so that the King James Version is still the most accurate translation of the Bible in the English language, and it will remain so until the English language finds a new way to distinguish the second person singular and plural.
+Of course, there are occasional mistakes, where the English bishops among the translators insisted on the use of ‘bishop’ instead of ‘overseer’ 1Tim 3:2 and ‘Easter’ instead of ‘Passover’ Act 12:4, but these are comparatively rare, so that the King James Version is still the most accurate translation of the Bible in the English language, and it will remain so until the English language finds a new way to distinguish the second person singular and plural.
 I have written an article on this here.

-Another advantage of the King James Version is that it always translates the tetragrammaton Jehovah/Yahweh as Lord in small capital letters, so that the English reader knows that it refers to Jehovah, the covenant name of the God of Abraham, Isaac and Jacob.
+Another advantage of the King James Version is that it always translates the tetragrammaton Jehovah/Yahweh as Lord in capital letters, so that the English reader knows that it refers to Jehovah, the covenant name of the God of Abraham, Isaac and Jacob.

 Jehovah’s Witnesses claim that their New World Translation of the Bible is very accurate.
 Its earlier versions distinguished between the singular and plural by printing the plural ‘you’ in small capital letters, like the King James Version did with ‘Lord’.
 This practice is abandoned in the current New World Translation 2013 edition.
 My point stands that current English translations, including even the New King James Version and the King James 2000 Bible, do not accurately translate the singular ‘you’ in their versions.